janbalangue/jaycodes/README.md

 Experienced Full Stack Engineer and ServiceNow Certified Administrator with 6+ years in agile software development, designing and deploying secure, scalable microservices and cloud-based solutions.
 Strong leadership in mentoring junior engineers, delivering high-reliability systems, and guiding the full product lifecycle—from idea to production.
-Adept in CI/CD, Java/Spring Boot, and AWS, with a proven track record of reducing costs, improving customer experience, and supporting enterprise-scale systems.
+Adept in CI/CD, Java/Spring Boot, ServiceNow, and AWS, with a proven track record of reducing costs, improving customer experience, and supporting enterprise-scale systems.

 Languages & Frameworks: Java, Spring Boot, JavaScript, TypeScript, React, Cucumber, Groovy